-Before entering a classroom to complete the capstone internship, a candidate must apply to the Identification Bureau of the Arkansas State Police for a criminal records check (ASP and FBI) and to the Department of Human Services for a Child Maltreatment Central Registry background check.
-Candidates must successfully complete those background checks in accordance with the Department of Education Rules Governing Background Check and Licensure Revocation.
-The ADE Background/Fingerprint criminal record checks may be completed at one of the approved Live Scan locations.
+Before entering a classroom to complete supervised clinical experiences, a candidate must apply to the Identification Bureau of the Arkansas State Police for a criminal records check (ASP and FBI) and to the Department of Human Services for a Child Maltreatment Central Registry background check.
+Candidates must successfully complete those background checks in accordance with the Division of Elementary & Secondary Education Rules Governing Background Checks and Licensure Revocation.
+The DESE Background/Fingerprint criminal record checks may be completed at one of the approved Live Scan locations.
 Live Scan sites for the electronic fingerprinting are located at all education service cooperatives and at the Arkansas Department of Education.
 The Child Maltreatment Central Registry is completed by paper and the form may be retrieved from the PEP website, see the Child Maltreatment Form.
-The documented maltreatment check and fingerprint background check must be posted on the Arkansas Department of Education's website prior to students receiving confirmation of their assigned capstone internship school placements.
+The documented maltreatment check and fingerprint background check must be posted on the ADE Arkansas Educator Licensure System's website prior to students receiving confirmation of their assigned school placements.
 For licensure purposes none of the checks may be older than one year at the time of processing.